 My story

-For a long time, I wasn’t.
+For a long time, I wasn’t – at least not mentally and physically.

-I became fascinated by how often we feel we need to present a version of ourselves to fit in — to be accepted, to belong.
+I became fascinated by how often we feel we need to present a version of ourselves to fit in, to be accepted, to belong.
 I even ended up writing my dissertation on the concept of the social mask.

 That bigger picture became the foundation of everything that followed.

 In 2013, I co-founded Gazelle Partners, a corporate wellbeing business focused on sustainable behaviour change.
 We combined lifestyle medicine with a deep understanding of how the mind works, supporting thousands of people through one-to-one coaching and digital programmes with clients like Google, Accenture and Red Bull.
+Having supported thousands of people in this arena I became more drawn to the role our state of mind plays in each moment and beyond that to deepening our understanding of who we are at a core and all that means and what happens when we spend more time there.

 Annabeach.jpg